The alluring scent of mussels cooked in wine welcomed us near Place du Sablon, only 10 minutes after we began our wanderings in Brussels.

 Waffle Bar?
 Yes, please.

-I love waffles more than chocolate!
-Needless to say, this food trip was the hardest so far.
+I love waffles!
+Needless to say, this food trip was the hardest one so far.

 Waffle Bars everywhere, filling the air with their cozy vanilla scent, making all the people around me craving for one.